-I have been wanting to write my 2nd post on my Fate 4k texture experiment but I haven’t had the time to get it all together.
-Well, really I was messing with Morrowind again and use what very little time I had with that.
-Anyways, I will wrap up my Fate post next week once my classes end (yes, work, family and more college doesn’t not a boy with a lot of free time make).
+I have been wanting to write my 2nd post on my Fate 4k texture experiment, but I haven’t had the time to get it all together.
+Well, really, I was messing with Morrowind again and use what very little time I had with that.
+Anyway, I will wrap up my Fate post next week once my classes end (yes, work, family and more college: doesn’t a boy with a lot of free time make).

 Drawing the line